themaire/sampler/README.md

 # sampler

 A simple/fun web sampler who play wave files and uses the Google Text To Speech engine.
+Written on a Raspberry Pi.
+Tested OK with Raspberry Pi A+.

 This is a python3 project. flask, psutil, io and gtts modules are required!